-Cleanrooms are the optimal spaces to make products such as masks and PPE as they ensure this protective gear is not tainted with a virus, bacteria, or other potential harmful particles prior to their use in the field.
-The best cleanroom for PPE manufacturing facilities is carefully engineered to remove as many pollutants, contaminants and particles from the outdoor air.
-This outdoor air is circulated through a filter system.
-The ULPA or HEPA filters decontaminate and clean the outdoor air in accordance with exact specifications.
+Cleanrooms are optimal spaces to make products such as masks and PPE as they ensure this protective gear is not tainted with viruses, bacteria, or other potentially harmful particles prior to their use in the field.
+The best cleanroom for PPE manufacturing facilities is carefully engineered to remove the highest level of pollutants, contaminants and particles from outdoor air.
+This outdoor air is circulated through a filter system using ULPA or HEPA filters, which decontaminate and clean the outdoor air in accordance with specific specifications.
 This filtered air is then moved directly into the cleanroom, ensuring masks and PPE can be manufactured without the potential for contamination.
 Furthermore, cleanrooms are designed to ensure the contaminated air within these spaces is moved outside of the room through registers, or at the bare minimum, recirculated to the filters allowing the process to restart.

 Maintaining Cleanroom Cleanliness for Mask and PPE Production

 Cleaning the air within a cleanroom for PPE manufacturing is only one piece of the sanitization puzzle that ensures PPE and masks can be manufactured without contamination of any sort.
 A concerted effort is necessary to maintain cleanroom cleanliness.
 Those who work in cleanrooms are aware of the fact that everything brought into this space has the potential to release particles into the air and onto surfaces.
 In fact, even people who walk into the room have the potential to carry contaminants that compromise the masks and PPE manufactured within the space.